 And suddenly the trip of my dreams was over.
 Even though I absolutely fell in love with Japan, its people and its culture, after two busy weeks I was ready to relax.
 I wasn’t ready to leave Japan, but a 48 hour nap had never sounded better.

 I feel incredibly fortunate that I was in the position to go to Japan for two full weeks.
 It did take some saving up and planning, but it turned out even more amazing than I could’ve ever hoped for.
-I hope this Japan itinerary helps you plan your own trip.
+I hope this two week Japan itinerary helps you plan your own trip.
 If you have more time, maybe consider spending 3 weeks in Japan instead.
 For more tips on how to plan the perfect holiday to Japan, check out my How To Plan A Trip To Japan post and my Japan Trip Budget post.